REGULAR HOKKAIDO HIKERS WILL SEE BEARS

 So is it worth carrying bear spray, especially if you are only visiting Hokkaido?
 After all, it isn’t cheap and you probably need a holster as well to keep it immediately accessible as it is pointless if buried in your pack.
-It also only has a shelf life of a few years and will have to be replaced, though apparently it is the propellant that degrades rather than the active pepper ingredients so testing it at the start of every season may prolong its use.
+It also only has a shelf life of a few years and will have to be replaced, though apparently it is the propellant that degrades rather than the active pepper ingredients so testing it at the start of every season to check if it still works may prolong its use.
 Not a recommendation, just what I do.
 Personally, I regard it as a good investment and would never go into the Hokkaido backcountry outside of winter without it.
 Note, however, that not all of the Hokkaido Wilds team is quite as insistent, and from our experience, it seems most hikers in Hokkaido don’t carry bear spray.

 Also note that large-capacity bear spray canisters (larger than 118ml/4fl.oz) cannot be carried on or checked in on international flights, if you’re visiting from overseas.
 Bear spray can be ordered online in Japan though, on Amazon.jp (affiliate link here), and sent to your accommodation ahead of time.